AbhishekJindal1997/fund_me/fund_me_frontend/README.md

 - using tailwind css and tailwind ui for designing components
 - hosted using firebase
 - using state for state management, wanted to use react but didnt had enough time
+- added collections and subcollections in firestore

+- just basic coding, no try catch
+- very less error handling

+- simplify the code by, breaking compontnes into smaller bits and create a folder in components with the same name as pages and put all the components inside that folder
 - wanted to refactor the code
-- just basic codeing, no try catch
-- very less error handling